May 17, 2017

 One of the important parameters of a VM backup is its consistency.
 The consistency guarantees that the virtual machine is fully functional after it was restored from a backup, instead of having just a bunch of files.
 A non-consistent backup will just copy files in their last-saved state without keeping any live changes.
 It is like when you are writing a blog post, and the power shuts down.
 When the power is back, you open Word and continue writing from the moment you last hit Ctrl+S.

-To avoid such situation, VM backups are snapshot-based: when the backup process starts, a snapshot, i.e. the exact copy of the VM, is made.
+To avoid such a situation, VM backups are snapshot-based: when the backup process starts, a snapshot, i.e. the exact copy of the VM, is made.
 During this process, all VM disks (which are represented as .vmdk files) become read-only.
 Then the VMware ESXi creates a delta file connected to the main .vmdk file.
 This file stores all changes on the master disk made during the creation of a snapshot.
 After the delta file is created, the backup software starts reading the read-only .vmdk file.
 Later on, this delta file is merged with the .vmdk file.

-This technique may work well when there is not such a heavy load on a file system, such as an internal file storage or a web server.
+This technique may work well when there is not such a heavy load on a file system, such as internal file storage or a web server.
 However, if the backup process starts at the moment when some transactions are running, and I/O (input/output) operations are in place, data might be lost.
-In case you are using some application or database, such as SQL, Microsoft Active Directory, or Exchange, you cannot just close the file and then append data to it.
+In case you are using some applications or databases, such as SQL, Microsoft Active Directory, or Exchange, you cannot just close the file and then append data to it.
 Here, Volume Shadow Copy Service (VSS) can help.
 This technology allows copying the files which are currently opened and in use.
 It is available since Windows XP and Windows Server 2003.

 Basic VSS Concepts